catalyst-cloud/catalystcloud-docs/source/object-storage/advanced.rst

 and uploaded.
 This can happen concurrently if desired.
 Once the segments are uploaded, it is then necessary to create a manifest file to describe the object and allow it to be downloaded as a single file.
-When using Swift, the manifest fles are created for you.
+When using Swift, the manifest files are created for you.

 The manifest for the ``DLO`` is an empty file and all segments must be stored in the same container, though depending on the object store